-Have you heard of traditional Srilankian weddings?
+Have you ever heard of traditional Tamil Hindu weddings?
 Or, maybe, you are lucky enough to attend this unforgettable event?
 If not, Tamil wedding photos of our couple Aphiraa & Daniel, whose wedding took place in the Madison greenhouse, allow you to enjoy this mesmerizing celebration.

-Let's figure out what a Tamil Hindu wedding is and why Tamil marriage is so unique.
-Traditional Tamil Hindu weddings are, in fact, a demonstration of the observance of age-old customs and traditions, although many compare Tamil weddings with a demonstration of luxury and a prosperous life.
+Let's figure out what a Tamil Hindu wedding is and why their marriage is so unique.
+Traditional Tamil Hindu weddings are, in fact, a display of the observance of age-old customs and traditions, although many compare Tamil weddings with a demonstration of luxury and prosperous life.
 Yes, looking at Tamil wedding photos, one can assume that many are trying to show all their "greatness", but this is far from the case!
-For Tamils, the spiritual symbolism of the wedding is always in the first place, and everything else is just a vivid addition, the specificity of which is inherent in Tamil Hindu.
+For Tamils, the spiritual symbolism of the wedding is always in the first place, and everything else is just a vivid addition, the specificity of which is inherent in Tamil Hinduism.

 Tamil Hindu wedding is full of funny and exciting moments.
-And the greenhouse wedding venue in Toronto also gives some extraordinary mystery to all this action.
-Just look at these gazebos, shrubs, trees of unusual beauty.
-Madison greenhouse indeed resembles a fairy tale, and Madsen's greenhouse wedding will be your best memory for years to come.
-Also, the garden wedding is one of the most famous venues in Ontario.
+Just look at these gazebos, shrubs, and trees.
+Madison greenhouse indeed resembles a fairy tale that day.
+The garden wedding is one of the most famous venues in Ontario.
 It is spacious enough to accommodate a massive number of people.

 The Tamil wedding ceremony is organized at the sacred fire in the morning or the evening.
 Madsen greenhouse is an excellent place for a wedding by these standards.
 They believe it is the best time to marry in the fall, winter, or spring.
 Summer is considered not a very favourable period for marriage.

-One of the main requirements for a future happy Tamil Hindu marriage is horoscope compatibility.
+Horoscope compatibility is one of the main requirements for a future happy Tamil Hindu marriage.
 Horoscopes, or as they are also called, Nakshatras, are compared by Vedic recommendations based on twelve points or portals, such as Nadi, Yoni, Rasi, Gana, etc. Then follows Panda Kaal Muhurtam - a ritual when two families visit the temple, or they can organize a special puja in one of the newlyweds' houses and pray to the Almighty for the wedding to be a success.
 Usually, such a ritual is performed on the day of the wedding.

-There is also a particular pre-wedding tradition, when a couple of days before the ceremony, 5-7 married women from the families of the newlyweds prepare unique clay pots.
+There is also a particular pre-wedding tradition: a couple of days before the ceremony, 5-7 married women from the newlyweds' families prepare unique clay pots.
 They paint them with turmeric and sandalwood paste, then fill these pots with curdled milk, water, and nine types of grains.
 When the latter germinate, they throw them into a pond.
 People believe every fish that has eaten a wedding grain will bless the newlyweds.

-Traditionally, the bride's dress (sari) is red, but there are many shades of this colour in the modern world, so brides use this variety.
+Traditionally, the bride's dress (sari) is red.
+Still, there are many shades of this colour in the modern world, so brides use this variety.
 The primary condition is that the wedding dress should be very bright!
-Having looked at our Tamil wedding Toronto photos, you can be convinced of this.
+You can be convinced of this by looking at our Tamil wedding Toronto photos.
 Also, beads, bracelets, rings, etc., are mandatory attributes of a wedding dress.

-As for the groom, his attire is a white dhoti (clothing resembling a long skirt tied at the hips) and a cape made of airy fabric - angavastram.
-Also, on both young ones, you can observe Mehendi - patterns drawn with henna.
+The groom's attire is a white dhoti (clothing resembling a long skirt tied at the hips) and a cape made of airy fabric - angavastram.
+Also, you can observe Mehendi - patterns drawn with henna on the couple.